 The paths to the GRIOv2 commands differ by platform.
-See Appendix B, "Path Summary" on page 463 and the appendix in the CXFS 6 Client-Only Guide for SGI InfiniteStorage.
+See Appendix B, "Path Summary" on page 467, and the appendix in the CXFS 6 Client-Only Guide for SGI InfiniteStorage.

 For details about GRIOv2, see the Guaranteed-Rate I/O Version 2 for Linux Guide.
-For other platform-specific limitations and considerations, see the CXFS 6 Client-Only Guide for SGI InfiniteStorage.